glennlea1525/Latex-for-Docs/headers-footers-customization.md

----
-title: Creating Custom Headers and Footers
+# Creating Custom Headers and Footers

-description: Using the fancyhdr package, you can create customized headers and footers.
+Using the fancyhdr package, you can create customized headers and footers.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 Page headers and footers in LaTeX are defined by the `\pagestyle` and `\pagenumbering` commands.